 *14.06.13.
 Blueprint E Frame, quake strewn food, Rapaki Properties, Cashel St

-Cashel St / Liverpool St junction: I saw N past demolition sites to Hereford St & S past ghosts & demolition sites across Lichfield St to Tuam St, a vast Blueprint E Frame wasteland.
-I saw rows of concrete drill holes & chipped concrete, showing rusty, steel rebars, on Oaks Homestay Apartment wall.
+Cashel St / Liverpool St junction: I looked northwards past demolition-sites to Hereford St & looked southwards past ruins & demolition-sites across Lichfield St to Tuam St. I saw a vast Blueprint East Frame wasteland.
+I saw rows of concrete drill-holes & chipped-concrete showing rusty steel-rebars on Oaks Homestay Apartment wall.
 (Demolished 2015, replaced by Bedford Terraces & Bedford Apartments, 2018).
-So far, the Blueprint E Frame was ghosts & weedy demolition sites.
+So far, in CERA's Blueprint East Frame, all I saw were ruins & weedy demolition-sites!

 *14.06.13.
 Blueprint E Frame, Cashel St view, weedy demolition sites, abandoned bldgs across Lichfield St to Tuam St. McKenzie Willis restoration beyond.
 Port Hills behind